-The GlobalMap has two NMEA 0183 version 2.0 compatible communication ports, or com ports for short.
-The Com Port Menu, which is accessed from the System Setup Menu, allows you to configure the communications ports to send or receive data to another electronic device, such as an autopilot.
-Com port 1 can be used for either NMEA or DGPS Binary data transfer.
-Com port 2 is for NMEA output only.
+The GlobalMap has two NMEA 0183 version 2.0 compatible communication ports, also known as comports.
+The Com Port Menu, which is accessed from the System Setup Menu, allows you to configure the communications ports to send or receive data to another electronic device, like autopilot.
+Comport 1 can be used for either NMEA or a binary data transfer.
+Comport 2 is for NMEA output only.